Madsemilf/knitbycamilla/README.md

 <h1 align="center">
-  Knit By Camilla Webshop
+ knitByCamilla Webshop
 </h1>

-Welcome to Knit By Camilla, a website showcasing beautiful hand-knit creations by Camilla.
+Welcome to knitByCamilla, a website showcasing beautiful hand-knit creations by Camilla.
 This website serves as a portfolio to display Camilla's knitting and to get inspired!
 You can also buy pattern to knit your own amazing clothes!

 ## Deployment
 The live version of the website can be accessed at https://knitbycamilla.netlify.app/.